benleung/leetcode/cheatsheet.md

 - dp-lis
   - lis
     - O(N^2) solution, using last end index i
+    - the optimal solution is however, without using dp, but intelligently build an array with binary search
   - num of lis
     - DP array can store more than one thing by tuple